 I sketched a spider-like diagram of individual blog authors connecting through Twitter and how the linkages between networks on Twitter can occur.
 Looking at the sketch now, it’s a mass of scrawled spider death but I hope it proved useful.

 We also talked about:

-- Starting small – targeting receptive enthusiasts first and encouraging them to blog.
+- starting small by targeting receptive enthusiasts first and encouraging them to blog

-- Aggregating multiple RSS feeds into a custom feed for your own community using Yahoo Pipes.
+- aggregating several RSS feeds into one custom feed for your own community using Yahoo Pipes

 Other groups at the social media surgery included: